-1. Is there one form of organized play within a club that is at the same time efficient, competitive, fair and easy to organize and run?
-Yes, there is.
-It’s the Round Robin.
+1. Is there one form of organized play within a club that is at the same time efficient, competitive, fair and at least reasonably easy to organize and run?
+Our vote is the Round Robin.
 Go here to find out more about Round Robins.
 And to increase your efficiency and its ease of use, we recommend you consider adopting one of the on-line sign-up tools as well, to replace paper signups, which only really work where there is a small community with people located physically proximate to each other.
 Our particular favorite on-line signup tool is SignUpGenius, although there certainly are many others.

 2. Shootouts and Ladder Play are both competitive forms of organized play where the principle objective is to win matches, not to socialize.
 They are very different from each other.
 The following link also contains some good information about a new, free software designed specifically to run shootouts.
 Because shootouts in particular can be time-consuming to manage, we think this free software is pretty cool and certainly interesting for those of you tasked with running and/or organizing a shootout.
 Worth a look – in the following page.
 Shootouts and Ladder Play

 3. Anybody think tournaments are a form of organized play?
 We sorta agree they are, but the section Bob VanderLinden just completed on running a tournament is pretty extensive.
 Enjoy it, and also come back and look over the section on Tournament Software.
 Organizing and Running a Tournament.
 Also check out tournament software for additional resources in running a tournament.
 Tournament Software